Adam Pritzker

-Adam Pritzker (born July 17, 1984) is an American entrepreneur.
-He is currently the chairman and CEO of Assembled Brands, a holding company of fashion and lifestyle consumer brands, and was co-founder and chairman of General Assembly, a private school for professional development.
+Adam Pritzker (born July 17, 1984) is an American businessman.
+He is the chairman and CEO of Assembled Brands, a holding company of fashion and lifestyle consumer brands, and was co-founder and chairman of General Assembly, a private school for professional development.
 In 2018, General Assembly was sold to The Adecco Group for over $400 million.

 Education

 Pritzker attended San Francisco University High School and Columbia University, graduating in 2008 with a Bachelor of Arts in anthropology.
 He studied with Jeffrey Sachs at Columbia, and went on to work for him at The Earth Institute.

 Career

-Pritzker co-founded General Assembly in January 2011 with Jake Schwartz, Brad Hargreaves, and Matt Brimer.
+Pritzker co-founded the General Assembly in January 2011 with Jake Schwartz, Brad Hargreaves, and Matt Brimer.
 Pritzker and his partners started the company as a New York coworking space that offered practical classes on technology, design and entrepreneurship.
 The 20,000 square foot space was modeled after a college campus, according to Pritzker.
-He served as the chief creative officer, and helped its expansion to eight other locations globally.
+He was the chief creative officer, and helped its expansion to eight other locations globally.
 He was named to the Inc. (magazine) 30 under 30 list, and the Forbes magazine 30 under 30 list for his work at General Assembly.
 He left his day-to-day job at the business in 2013 but remained chairman until its sale to The Adecco Group.

-In 2013, Pritzker co-founded Assembled Brands, a holding company that includes brands like Khaite (launched in 2016).
+In 2013, Pritzker co-founded Assembled Brands.
+In 2016 he made a co-founding investment in the Khaite luxury fashion brand.

 In 2021, he was named a trustee of Columbia University.